Sam-v6/nfl/README.md

 ## Future Work
 - Data
-  - Incoporate the additional NGS data which likely will have the largest returns in increasing accuracy
   - Look into additional data augmentation techniques
 - Model
   - Consider model improvements in transformer arch